Arca Swiss style plates and clamp cross reference (last updated 2013-04-11)

 PR

 Plain plates with rubber or cork top.
-Wobbly connections, prone to twist.
+Potentially wobbly connections, prone to twist under heavy load.

 L

 Generic L bracket for cameras.
-Makes it easy to mount the camera in portrait mode (Burzynski, Novoflex) They tend to block access to the connectors on the left side of DSLRs.
+Makes it easy to mount the camera in portrait mode (Burzynski, Novoflex, ProMediaGear) They tend to block access to the connectors on the left side of DSLR, but can last through a few camera generations.

 CL

-Camera specific custom L plates (only Kirk and RRS) that allow access to connectors even when L plate is attached.
+Camera specific custom L plates that allow access to connectors even when L plate is attached.

 CC